Code-Institute-Submissions/mtopircean-project2/README.md

   After reset:
   (/readme/features/reset-feature-no-values.jpg)
   * Print function: it allows to open the browsers print window with a click of a button.
-It`s functionality is simple and straighforward.
+It`s functionality is simple and straightforward.

 * WEBSITE FUNCTIONALITY: